simnalamburt/macos-totp-cli/README.md

   scan        Scan a QR code image

 Flags:
-  -h, --help   help for totp
+  -h, --help      help for ./totp
+  -v, --version   version for ./totp

 Use "totp [command] --help" for more information about a command.